Patrik Trhac: 2024: First ATP final, top 100 in doubles

-2025
+2025: Tenth Challenger title with Seggerman, top 75

 Partnering Marcus Willis, Trhac reached his first ATP Tour doubles final at the Croatia Open, losing to fourth seeds Romain Arneodo and Manuel Guinard.

-Trhac gained his first ATP singles ranking points at the 2025 Serve First Open, where he defeated Vladislav Melnic in the first qualifying round, before losing to longtime doubles partner Ryan Seggerman in the qualifying final.
+Trhac gained his first ATP singles ranking points at the 2025 Serve First Open, where he defeated Vladislav Melnic in the first qualifying round, before losing to longtime doubles partner Ryan Seggerman in the final qualifying round.

 Additionally, Trhac and Seggerman won their 10th Challenger doubles title together, defeating Sriram Balaji and Rithvik Choudary Bollipalli in the final.

 Doubles performance timeline

 Current through the 2025 Croatia Open.